awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDSFeaturesRegionsDBEngines.grids.md

 Amazon RDS Proxy is a fully managed, highly available database proxy that makes applications more scalable by pooling and sharing established database connections\.
 For more information, see [Using Amazon RDS Proxy](rds-proxy.md)\.

-RDS Proxy isn't available with the following engines:
+RDS Proxy isn't available with RDS for Oracle\.
-+ RDS for Oracle
-+ RDS for SQL Server

 RDS Proxy is available in all Regions except the following:
 + Asia Pacific \(Jakarta\)